Raise your hand if you’re with me on this:

 Table of Contents

-You may have thought you got it all covered: You’ve put in enough amount for unexpected, miscellaneous expenses.
+You may have thought you had it all covered: You’ve budgeted enough for unexpected miscellaneous expenses.
 You’ve made sure all monthly expenditures are accounted for, and you’ve even put in enough extra dollars to cover inflation and the occasional rise in prices.
-But take a look again and you may realize that you may have cut everything down to a minimum.
-Is a budget of $150 on weekly groceries truly realistic?
+But take a look again and you might realize that you may have cut everything on your budget to a minimal amount.
+Is a budget of $150 weekly for groceries truly realistic?
 If not, adjust it.

 You aren’t tracking your expenses properly

-You may have failed to properly track how much we’re spending on things especially items that are variable such as utilities and food.
+You may have failed to properly track how much you are spending on things, especially items that are variable such as utilities and food.
 A budget is not set in stone, which means that it changes, and part of making sure that it works is to be aware of how much you’re spending on certain things.

 You tend to impulse buy